HHHTTY/MM-Spectrum/README.md

-# MM-Spectrum: Multimodal Spectra → SMILES with MoE + Diagnostics
+# MM-Spectrum: Multimodal Spectra → SMILES with MoE

 MM-Spectrum is a research for **molecular structure prediction and conditional generation** from **multiple spectroscopic modalities** (e.g., ¹H NMR, ¹³C NMR, IR, MS).